 1) Time Reduction for Construction

 Modular data centers can reduce construction and deployment times by 40% to 50%, as compared to traditional data center build methods.
 This is primarily accomplished by shifting conventional on-site construction tasks to off-site manufacturing facilities.
-Below is a comparison of timelines for the construction of a modular and traditional data center:

 Digital Realty utilizes a modular design architecture to deliver a fully commissioned standard design data center in under 30 weeks, equivalent to ~7 months.
 In comparison, a traditional data center design and construction process can take 18 to 24 months or longer.